dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 One of the design goals of the Knora base ontology is to make it easy and efficient to find out which resources contain references to a given resource.
 Direct links are easier and more efficient to query than indirect links.
-Therefore, when a text value contains a resource reference in its standoff nodes, Knora automatically creates a direct link between the containing resource and the target resource, along with an RDF reification (a `kb:LinkValue`) describing the link, as discussed in [Links Between Resources](#links-between-resources).
+Therefore, when a text value contains a resource reference in its standoff nodes, DSP-API automatically creates a direct link between the containing resource and the target resource, along with an RDF reification (a `kb:LinkValue`) describing the link, as discussed in [Links Between Resources](#links-between-resources).
 In this case, the link property is always `kb:hasStandoffLinkTo`, and the link value property (which points to the `LinkValue`) is always